On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind

-In light of the Kirchhoff-Love assumptions, it is possible to observe that the first addend on the right-hand side of the last inequality represents the deformation of the lower face of the shell at the given point $y \in \omega$, since all the points along a normal to the middle surface line on a normal to the deformed middle surface.
-Therefore, by Lemma~\ref{Signorini}, we have that:
+In light of the Kirchhoff-Love assumptions, we observe that the first term on the right-hand side of the last expression represents the deformation of the lower face of the shell at the given point $y \in \omega$, since all the points along a normal to the middle surface line remain on a normal to the deformed middle surface.
+Therefore, by Lemma~\ref{Signorini}: